Xenia Station Trails

 Otherwise, the rest of the trails in the numbered network seem fine.

 A State-Wide Trail Numbering System?

 For the moment, we are not including the SW OH trail numbers on our Ohio Trails map.
 That's not to suggest that we don't endorse the numbering sytem, we do.
 However, at this time it is confined to SW Ohio (& the Ohio-to-Erie Trail).
 So at the moment, it's like a large pilot project.
-If it continues to be refined and improved, there's little doubt that it will be adopted in other parts of the state.
-Successful concepts often are.
+If it continues to be refined and improved, there's a good chance it will be adopted in other parts of the state.

 Xenia Station: The Trail Riding Destination